 The broad bean salad feels vaguely Mediterranean because of the feta and olive oil and vaguely Middle Eastern because of the broad beans and mint.
 Ottolenghi would love to steal this idea.
 This is a freeform recipe that I usually make without measuring so I had to make it again for our work lunches this week, to check the quantities.
 It’s a base for other ingredients you may favour or have in your fridge or cupboard.
 I took this version to a pre-Christmas party and then added a hint of sparkle with the addition of half a pomegranate for my Christmas Day contribution.
 If you’re having an event any time soon, expect to see this as my ‘plate’.

 - 1 x 500g bag frozen broad beans, defrosted and peeled

 - 1 handful fresh mint, chopped

 - Pepper to season

 - 1 tsp Sumac to season (optional)

 - After beans have been peeled, place them in a large bowl and pat with paper towel to absorb any excess water.
 Some beans will be whole, some broken.
-That’s perfectly OK and in fact, I like to give them a bit of a squash with a fork to make the beans a little more ‘rustic’ rather than being uniform
+That’s perfectly OK and in fact, I like to give them a bit of a squash with a fork.
+This makes the beans a little more ‘rustic’ rather than being uniform

 - Crumble feta into beans.
-You don’t want tiny crumbs but rather pieces that provide a colour and texture contrast to the beans.
+You don’t want tiny crumbs, rather, you want pieces that provide a colour and texture contrast to the beans.
 Around the size of a 5c piece (a nickel).

 - Add all other ingredients except sumac and stir.
 Season to taste and sprinkle sumac over salad.